WebAssembly/spec/spectec/test-prose/TEST.md

   - For all expr in expr*,
     - the expression expr is valid with elemtype.
     - expr is constant.
-  - the elemmode elemmode is valid with elemtype.
+  - the elem mode elemmode is valid with elemtype.

 Datamode_ok
-- the datamode datamode_u0 is valid with the data type OK if:
+- the data mode datamode_u0 is valid with the data type OK if:
   - Either:
     - datamode_u0 is (ACTIVE x expr).
     - the memory type C.MEMS[x] is defined in the context.